yvanle811/markitdown/packages/markitdown-mcp/README.md

 npx @modelcontextprotocol/inspector
 ```

-You can then connect to the insepctor through the specified host and port (e.g., `http://localhost:5173/`).
+You can then connect to the inspector through the specified host and port (e.g., `http://localhost:5173/`).

 If using STDIO:
 * select `STDIO` as the transport type,